“A cataract is an opacity or imperfection in the lens of the eye.”

 Genetic disposition to cataracts is the most common reason dogs develop this eye condition.
-Both male and female dogs have equal risk of development of cataracts.
-Some of the breeds that have higher risk of formation of cataract are:
+Both male and female dogs have an equal risk of development of cataracts.
+Some of the breeds that have a higher risk of formation of cataracts are:

 - Afghan Hounds